debrawolford/treat-your-pup/README.md

 - I press on the Order button for the dairy free option.

 2. I have multiple dogs with different preferences and would like to buy a meal for all of them:
-- I select Meals Pages
+- I select Meals Pages.
 - I scroll down to Mix and Match and press order so I can combine several meals/caloric needs.
 <i>(This could be improved in the future by offering a discount for people with multiple dogs)</i>

-3. I work full-time and am rarely home during the day:
+3. I work full-time and am rarely home during the day and would like to see if the meals can be delivered in the mornings or evenings:
-- I select FAQ page to find out about delivery
+- I select FAQ page to find out about delivery.
 - I scroll down to Shipping and Delivery and read the question/answer letting me know that there flexible delivery options.
 -  I click on "See Meals" on the navbar.
 - I find the meal that suits my dog and click on Order.

-4. I am unhappy with my order and would like to contact someone.
+4. I am unhappy with my order and would like to contact someone:
 - When on the home page I select FAQ to see if there is information about refunds.
 - Under User Account I read that I can indeed get a refund  but need to get in touch.
 - I scroll to the bottom of the page and see the info@treatyourpup.com email address.